 It’s that last point that sticks with most users.
 Online privacy is under constant attack.
 Follow our Twitter feed if you doubt it.
 Usenet is very secure on its own, but the additional privacy that comes from Usenet with a VPN is essential.

 While you might not have heard of Usenet, your ISP probably has.
-And due to the decentralized, unmoderated nature of it, ISPs frequently don’t like to host Usenet traffic.
+And due to its decentralized, unmoderated nature, ISPs frequently don’t like to host Usenet traffic.
 They might not outright block it, but many Internet providers will severely limit the speeds you can access NNTP (Network News Transfer Protocol, the Usenet version of “HTTP”).

 Fortunately, it’s very easy to use Usenet with a VPN.
 Once you’re connected to the VPN, you can still access your Usenet through a newsreader just like normal.
 The difference is that now your IP address will be hidden and all of your data will be encrypted.